Federico-PizarroBejarano/prodapt/docs/spacemouse.md

 ## Controlling the UR10e with a 3D Mouse

 It is possible to control robots using a 3D mouse such as the 3DConnexion SpaceMouse.
 This allows for controlling the end-effector's position and orientation with one hand.
+The following steps can be run natively or on the Docker container.

 To accomplish this, the `spacenav` ROS package is used (https://index.ros.org/p/spacenav/) which converts the signal from the 3Dconnexion SpaceMouse into various ROS2 messages, including `/spacenav/twist (geometry_msgs/msg/Twist)`.
 The custom ROS2 package `spacenav_converter` is used to listen to the `/spacenav/twist` topic.
 This twist is turned into a desired pose offset, and used to calculate the next desired pose.
 The desired pose is then sent as a command to the UR10 via (currently) two possible interfaces:
 - MoveL commands (a linear move command used by the Universal Robots scripting language, URScript) which is sent to the robot (real or simulated via URSim) via the `/urscript_interface/script_command` topic.